willcpope/text_generation/README.md

 > aitextgen is a Python package that leverages PyTorch, Hugging Face Transformers and pytorch-lightning with specific optimizations for text generation using GPT-2, plus many added features.

 ## Results
-While both models produced some interesting results, it requires a great deal of curation.
+While both models produced some interesting content, it required curation to find usable results.
 Per the aitextgen website -

 > Not all AI generated text will be good, hence why human curation is currently a necessary strategy for many finetuned models.
 In testing, only 5% — 10% of generated text is viable.
 One of the design goals of aitextgen is to help provide tools to improve that signal-to-noise ratio.